Anti-de Sitter space: Anti-de Sitter space distinguished from de Sitter space

 An anti-de Sitter space in general relativity is similar to a de Sitter space, except with the sign of the spacetime curvature changed.
 In anti-de Sitter space, in the absence of matter or energy, the curvature of spacelike sections is negative, corresponding to a hyperbolic geometry, and momentarily parallel timelike geodesics eventually intersect.
-This corresponds to a negative cosmological constant, where empty space itself has negative energy density but positive pressure, unlike the standard ΛCDM model of our own universe for which observations of distant supernovae indicate a positive cosmological constant corresponding to (asymptotic) de Sitter space.
+This corresponds to a negative cosmological constant, where empty space itself has negative energy density but positive pressure, unlike the standard ΛCDM model of our own universe for which observations of distant supernovae indicate a positive cosmological constant, corresponding (asymptotically in the future) to de Sitter space.

 In an anti-de Sitter space, as in a de Sitter space, the inherent spacetime curvature corresponds to the cosmological constant.

+The anti-de Sitter space AdS2 is also the de Sitter space dS2 through an exchange of the timelike and spacelike labels.
+Such a relabelling reverses the sign of the curvature, which is conventionally referenced to the directions that are labelled spacelike.

 De Sitter space and anti-de Sitter space viewed as embedded in five dimensions

-As noted above, the analogy used above describes curvature of a two-dimensional space caused by gravity in general relativity in a three-dimensional embedding space that is flat, like the Minkowski space of special relativity.
-Embedding de Sitter and anti-de Sitter spaces of five flat dimensions allows the properties of the embedded spaces to be determined.
-Distances and angles within the embedded space may be directly determined from the simpler properties of the five-dimensional flat space.
+The analogy used above describes curvature of a two-dimensional space caused by gravity in a flat ambient space of one dimension higher.
+Similarly, the (curved) de Sitter and anti-de Sitter spaces of four dimensions can each be embedded in a (flat) pseudo-Riemannian space of five dimensions.
+This allows distances and angles within the embedded space to be directly determined from those in the five-dimensional flat space.

-While anti-de Sitter space does not correspond to gravity in general relativity with the observed cosmological constant, an anti-de Sitter space is believed to correspond to other forces in quantum mechanics (like electromagnetism, the weak nuclear force and the strong nuclear force).
-This is called the AdS/CFT correspondence.

 Caveats

 The remainder of this article explains the details of these concepts with a much more rigorous and precise mathematical and physical description.
 People are ill-suited to visualizing things in five or more dimensions, but mathematical equations are not similarly challenged and can represent five-dimensional concepts in a way just as appropriate as the methods that mathematical equations use to describe easier-to-visualize three- and four-dimensional concepts.

 There is a particularly important implication of the more precise mathematical description that differs from the analogy-based heuristic description of de Sitter space and anti-de Sitter space above.
 The mathematical description of anti-de Sitter space generalizes the idea of curvature.
 In the mathematical description, curvature is a property of a particular point and can be divorced from some invisible surface to which curved points in spacetime meld themselves.
 So for example, concepts like singularities (the most widely known of which in general relativity is the black hole) which cannot be expressed completely in a real world geometry, can correspond to particular states of a mathematical equation.

-The full mathematical description also captures some subtle distinctions made in general relativity between space-like dimensions and time-like dimensions.
+The full mathematical description also captures some subtle distinctions made in general relativity between spacelike dimensions and timelike dimensions.